MrPolymath/mrpolymath.github.io/_posts/2017-07-26-my-first-business-1.markdown

 #### Why did we need him? ####

-Among all the qualities that he had, the most important one back then where two things.
+Amongst all the qualities that he had, the most important ones back then were two things.
 First of all, he had money and we didn't, and ***he said he would put money on the business*** when things started to get better. ***ERROR!***

 The other thing is that he had already founded other companies, and thus knew the procedures that had to be done in order to legally create a company.
 The thing is that here in Spain it isn't as easy as in other countries, and we felt we needed him to go faster.